Dhghomon/easy_rust/README.md

 }
 ```

-Later on when you create your own code and want other people to read it, you will use `///` for the comments.
-When Rust sees `///` it can automatically put the comments into documents to explain the code.

 ## Types

+Rust has many types that let you work with numbers, characters, and so on.
+Some are simple, others are more complicated, and you can even create your own.

 ### Primitive types

-Rust has simple types that are called **primitive types**.
+Rust has simple types that are called **primitive types** (primitive = very basic).
 We will start with integers and `char` (characters).
 Integers are whole numbers with no decimal point.
 There are two types of integers:

 - Signed integers,
 - Unsigned integers.